wdvr/team-calendar-bot/README.md

 To put in production, use any way of deploying Flask applications (Heroku, pythonanywhere, ...)

 ## Docker
 Instead of using a local installation of python and dependencies, use the included Dockerfile.
+You still need to adapt the settings.

 `docker build --tag team-calendar-bot:latest .`

 `docker run --rm -p 5000:5000 team-calendar-bot:latest`